lm-sys/lm-sys.github.io/blog/2023-10-30-toxicchat.md

 ## Data Collection

-We randomly sampled a portion of the conversation data collected in April from the Vicuna demo.
+We randomly sampled a portion of the conversation data collected in April from the Vicuna demo (more released conversation data can be found at <https://huggingface.co/datasets/lmsys/lmsys-chat-1m>).
 We conduct data preprocessing including (1) non-informative and noisy content removal; (2) non-English input removal; and (3) personal identifiable information (PII) removal.
 All studies in this work currently only focus on the first round of conversations.

 ### Annotation Guidelines